raspberrypilearning/persuasive-data-presentation/en/step_2.md

 If you wish to change it to `.csv` then you can click the settings icon to the right of the file name and chose the edit button.

 ![A screenshot of the settings icon in Trinket.](images/settings-icon.png)

 --- /collapse ---

+--- /task ---

+### Set up your project

+--- task ---

+Add in the **import** statements that you will need for your project.

+--- collapse ---
+---
+title: Using p5 to draw shapes
+---

+--- /collapse ---

+--- collapse ---
+---
+title: Converting longitude and latitude data to XY coordinates
+---

+--- /collapse ---

+--- collapse ---
+---
+title: Using pygal to create charts
+---

+--- /collapse ---